Clemapfel/Mousetrap.jl/docs/src/01_manual/12_opengl_integration.md

 (::GLArea, width::Integer, height::Integer, [::Data_t]) -> Nothing
 ```

 `resize` is emitted anytime `GLArea` changes size, according to its widget properties.
-Crucially, this also means its [default framebuffer](https://www.khronos.org/opengl/wiki/Default_Framebuffer) and [viewport](https://www.khronos.org/opengl/wiki/GLAPI/glViewport) are resized accordingly. **We cannot change either size ourselves**, mousetraps back-end handles this for us.
+Crucially, this also means its [default framebuffer](https://www.khronos.org/opengl/wiki/Default_Framebuffer) and [viewport](https://www.khronos.org/opengl/wiki/GLAPI/glViewport) are resized accordingly. **We cannot change either size ourselves**, Mousetraps back-end handles this for us.

-For each `resize` invocation, we can assume that its framebuffer has a size of `width * height` pixels.
+For each `resize` invocation, we can assume that the default framebuffer has a size of `width * height` pixels.

 Signal `render` is usually emitted once per frame, whenever the widget is drawn on screen.
 This signal requires a callback with the signature